Linear B

-Linear B was a syllabic script used for writing in Mycenaean Greek, the earliest attested form of Greek.
-The script predates the Greek alphabet by several centuries.
-The oldest Mycenaean writing dates to about 1400 BC.
-It is descended from the older Linear A, an undeciphered earlier script used for writing the Minoan language, as is the later Cypriot syllabary, which also recorded Greek.
-Linear B, found mainly in the palace archives at Knossos, Kydonia, Pylos, Thebes and Mycenae, disappeared with the fall of Mycenaean civilization during the Late Bronze Age collapse.
+Linear B is a syllabic script that was used for writing in Mycenaean Greek, the earliest attested form of the Greek language.
+The script predates the Greek alphabet by several centuries, the earliest known examples dating to around 1450 BC.
+It is adapted from the earlier Linear A, an undeciphered script perhaps used for writing the Minoan language, as is the later Cypriot syllabary, which also recorded Greek.
+Linear B, found mainly in the palace archives at Knossos, Kydonia, Pylos, Thebes and Mycenae, disappeared with the fall of the Mycenaean civilization during the Late Bronze Age collapse.
 The succeeding period, known as the Greek Dark Ages, provides no evidence of the use of writing.

-Linear B was deciphered by English architect and self-taught linguist Michael Ventris based on the research of American classicist Alice Kober.
+Linear B was deciphered in 1952 by English architect and self-taught linguist Michael Ventris based on the research of the American classicist Alice Kober.
 It is the only Bronze Age Aegean script to have been deciphered, with Linear A, Cypro-Minoan, and Cretan hieroglyphic remaining unreadable.

 Linear B consists of around 87 syllabic signs and over 100 ideographic signs.
 These ideograms or "signifying" signs symbolize objects or commodities.
 They have no phonetic value and are never used as word signs in writing a sentence.

-The application of Linear B appears to have been confined to administrative contexts.
-In all the thousands of clay tablets, a relatively small number of different "hands" have been detected: 45 in Pylos (west coast of the Peloponnese, in southern Greece) and 66 in Knossos (Crete).
+The application of Linear B texts appear to have been mostly confined to administrative contexts, mainly at Mycenaean palatial sites.
+In the handwriting of all the thousands of clay tablets, a relatively small number of scribes have been detected: 45 in Pylos (west coast of the Peloponnese, in Southern Greece) and 66 in Knossos (Crete).
+The use of Linear B signs on trade objects like amphora was more widespread.
 Once the palaces were destroyed, the script disappeared.

 Script

-Linear B has roughly 200 signs, divided into syllabic signs as well as phonetic values and ideograms with semantic values.
-The representations and naming of these signs have been standardized by a series of international colloquia starting with the first in Paris in 1956.
-After the third meeting in 1961 at the Wingspread Conference Center in Racine, Wisconsin, a standard proposed primarily by Emmett L. Bennett, Jr., became known as the Wingspread Convention, which was adopted by a new organization, the Comité International Permanent des Études Mycéniennes (CIPEM), affiliated in 1970 by the fifth colloquium with UNESCO.
+Linear B has roughly 200 signs, divided into syllabic signs with phonetic values and ideograms with semantic values.
+The representations and naming of these signs have been standardized by a series of international colloquia starting in Paris in 1956.
+After the third meeting in 1961 at the Wingspread Conference Center in Racine, Wisconsin, a standard proposed primarily by Emmett L. Bennett, Jr. became known as the Wingspread Convention, which was adopted by a new organization, the Comité International Permanent des Études Mycéniennes (CIPEM: Permanent International Committee of Mycenaean Studies), affiliated in 1970 by the fifth colloquium with UNESCO.
 Colloquia continue: the 13th occurred in 2010 in Paris.

-Many of the signs are identical or similar to those in Linear A; however, Linear A encodes an as-yet unknown language, and it is uncertain whether similar signs had the same phonetic values.
+Many of the signs are identical or similar to those in Linear A; however, Linear A encodes an as yet unknown language, and it is uncertain whether similar signs had the same phonetic values.